 Public invited to comment on Richmond’s proposed 5 Year Financial Plan

-Once the City has adopted each of its annual three budgets, it develops a Consolidated 5 Year Financial Plan.
-The plan is based on the City’s current year budgets along with estimates developed from economic forecasts and other expected impacts on revenues and spending.
+Once Council approves each of its annual three budgets, the City develops a Consolidated 5 Year Financial Plan.
+The plan is based on the recently approved annual budgets along with estimates derived from economic forecasts and other expected impacts on revenues and spending.

 This plan provides a financial road map for the City to manage its resources, revenues and spending to best serve the community.
-It also establishes that the City has the ability to meet the needs of the community and maintain civic service levels for the coming five years, while meeting its legal requirement to deliver balanced annual operating budgets.
+It also ensures the City meets its legal requirement to deliver balanced annual operating budgets.

-The proposed Consolidated 5 Year Financial Plan (2017-2021) Bylaw No. 9663, along with the 2017 Operating, Capital and Utility budgets, is available at www.LetsTalkRichmond.ca or on the City’s website at www.richmond.ca/cityhall/finance/reporting/fiveyear.
+The proposed Consolidated 5 Year Financial Plan (2022-2026) Bylaw No. 10327 along with the 2022 Operating, Capital and Utility budgets, is available for review at www.LetsTalkRichmond.ca or on the City’s website at www.richmond.ca/5YFP.

 Comments are due on or before 11:59 p.m. on Sunday, January 9, 2022, via www.LetsTalkRichmond.ca, by email to firstname.lastname@example.org or by written submission addressed to the Finance Department, City of Richmond, 6911 No. 3 Road, Richmond, BC, V6Y 2C1.